January 14, 2020

 Sets Vs. Individual Pieces: Which Is Best?

-Sets can be the right choice or the wrong choice, depending on your situation.
+Sets can a good choice, depending on your situation.
 If you're just starting out, you may need everything, and a set is the best way to get the most pieces at the best price.
-If you already own a lot of cookware, you may want to instead focus on adding to your collection with a new piece or two.
+If you already own cookware, you may want to focus on adding to your collection with a new piece or two.

-If you do go with a set, we recommend small sets over large sets.
-Large sets can have filler pieces--that is, smallish pieces that you won't get a lot of use out of.
+We recommend small sets over large sets.
+Large sets can have filler pieces--that is, smallish pieces that you won't get a lot of use from.

-For example, if a set comes with two sauce pans, they should be a 1.5 qt and a 3 qt, not a 1.5 qt and a 2 qt.
-These are too close in size to provide the versatility you want when purchasing a set.
+For example, if a set comes with two sauce pans, they should be a 1.5 quart and a 3 quart, not a 1.5 quart and a 2 quart, which are too close in size to provide the versatility you want from a set.
+A 3 quart sauce pan should be a given in any set as it's the most versatile size: large enough to boil half a pound of pasta, but small enough that you can heat up a can of soup.
+Anything smaller isn't versatile enough for a single sauce pan.

 Tips for Buying Cookware Sets

-• Make sure the pieces are the sizes you want (they are often smaller than you think)
+• Always check pot sizes (they are often smaller than you think)

 • Make sure you'll use all the pieces in the set--if you won't, buy a smaller set, or individual pieces